altays/Weather-Dashboard/README.md

 ```

 This acceptance criteria was satisfied by setting a click event on the document whenever an element with the "search-entry" class was clicked.
 This re-enters the value from that element back into the input box and resubmits it into the ajax call for one and five day weather.

-## Issues / Future Updates

-The primary issue is that when search history goes over five entries, the layout gets affected.

-One potential update would be to use arrays to store the one and five day weather.
-This would allow for less variables to be used and would create more concise code.